sebescudie/GammaLauncher/README.md

 - Extra args : arbitrary arguments the launcher will use when starting a vvvv instance
 - Package repositories : all folders you add in this section will be used as package sources.
 More information [here](https://thegraybook.vvvv.org/reference/extending/contributing.html#source-package-repositories)

-Then go to the _Launch_ tab and press <kbd>F5</kbd>, this will re-scan your installed vvvversions and populate the dropdown menu.
-Now pick the version you want to work with in the drop down, select startup arguments with the checkboxes and click the _Launch_ button!
+Then go to the _Launch_ tab and pick the version you want to work with in the drop down, select startup arguments with the checkboxes and click the _Launch_ button!

 ### Updates